joshre/joshre.github.io/resume.md

   <p>I live in <strong class="font-medium"><span class="vols text-rocky-top">Knoxville</span>, Tennessee</strong> with my wonderful wife Leila and a couple of kiddos.
 We avidly garden—saving seeds and seeking out new varieties—and our family's best time is spent together cooking.
 I also have the privilege of serving as an elder at our&nbsp;church.</p>
 </div>

-**I have been working on the web for over a decade, with experience in every discipline relevant to putting ideas on the internet.** From design briefs, wireframes, and mockups to content management, project management, server administration, shipping, and maintaining websites.
+**I've spent over a decade working on the web, with experience across every discipline involved in putting ideas online.** From design briefs, wireframes, and mockups to content management, project management, server administration, shipping, and maintaining websites.
 I’ve worked with restaurants, the wine industry, churches, hotels, farms, large-scale commodity boards, and e-commerce shops.
 Most recently, I focused on a single product, leading feature development informed by user needs and feedback.

 <p class="flex flex-wrap justify-between items-start py-6 px-8 text-white rounded-xl sm:gap-2 lg:flex-nowrap lg:gap-4 bg-[#5D6046]">
 {% include svg/sola-logo.svg class="w-12 rounded-full sm:w-16 md:w-20 lg:w-36 bg-[#5D6046]" %}